elastic/apm/specs/agents/tracing-spans.md

 Agents should try to determine the outcome for spans created by auto instrumentation, which is especially important for exit spans (spans representing requests to other services).

+If an agent doesn't report the `outcome` (or reports `null`), the APM Server will set it based on `http.response.status_code`.
+If the status code is not available, then it will be set to `"unknown"`.

 While the transaction outcome lets you reason about the error rate from the service's point of view, other services might have a different perspective on that.
 For example, if there's a network error so that service A can't call service B,